 - i.
-Any aspects, characteristics and specific design requirements that have been identified in the relevant site allocations policies including, where required in this Plan, the development of the masterplan which will set the design parameters, framework and placemaking principles for developing the whole site in order to deliver high quality places; - ii.
-Any relevant aspects, identified characteristics and principles set out in Masterplans, Local Area Design Statements, Conservation Area Appraisals and Technical Assessments, Local Area Design Codes, Planning Frameworks, Design Codes and other relevant planning documents that have been prepared and consulted on with the involved local community; - iii.
-For development other than householder proposals, how community engagement has been used to inform and influence the outcome of the design process; - iv.
-How the distinct character of the local area has informed the proposals and will respond positively to, and reinforce, the patterns of development in the neighbourhoods of the city, in particular views of treed skylines which connect Winchester with its immediate and wider landscape setting including the enhancement of key views as identified in the Winchester Townscape Assessment; - Roof designs are sympathetic to the character of the Town's historic roofscape in terms of bulk, grain, form and materials and make a positive contribution to the roofscape of Winchester;
+Any aspects, characteristics and specific design requirements that have been identified in the relevant site allocations policies including the development of the masterplan which will set the design parameters, framework and placemaking principles for developing the whole site in order to deliver high quality places; - ii.
+Any relevant aspects, identified characteristics and principles set out in Masterplans, Local Area Design Statements, Conservation Areas, Local Area Design Codes, Planning Frameworks and Design Codes that have been prepared and consulted on with the involved local community; - iii.
+How community engagement has been used to inform and influence the outcome of the design process;

+- iv.
+How the distinct character of the local area and will respond positively to, and reinforce, the patterns of development in the neighbourhoods of the city, in particular views of treed skylines which connect Winchester with its immediate and wider landscape setting including the enhancement of key views as identified in the Winchester Townscape Assessment; - v.
+Roof designs are sympathetic to the character of the Town's historic roofscape in terms of bulk, grain, form and materials and make a positive contribution to the roofscape of Winchester; - vi.
+Opportunities are explored through the design process for including improved strategic and local connections, improving public realm and creating a better environment for pedestrians and cyclists; and - vii.
+The retention and opportunities for enhancement of existing green open spaces, and the improvement of the public realm including more public spaces, more natural features and tree planting, and the potential for more use of the high street.